-AGRI5520 (AG552): Plant Breeding Methods
+AGRI5520: Plant Breeding Methods

 Genetic and statistical principles underlying modern plant breeding methods are introduced.
 Those principles will be reinforced through the use of computer models.
 Cultivar development techniques for self- and cross-pollinated species are examined in detail.
 Applications of tissue culture, genetic engineering, and marker-facilitated selection are discussed.
 This course is open to students who have had introductory courses in genetics, plant breeding, statistics, and molecular biology.
-Fall semester - to be arranged with the instructor.
+Fall semester - to be arranged with the instructors.

-AGRI5530 (AG553): Nitrogen in Crop Production Instructor: Prof. Martin
+AGRI5530: Nitrogen in Crop Production